Body identified in July 20th train bridge incident

 Sioux City Fire Rescue and the South Sioux City Fire Department had previously used rescue boats to locate Nawanna to no avail on July 20.

-It is unclear if Nawanna fell or jumped the bridge, investigators say.
+It is unclear if Nawanna fell or jumped off the bridge, investigators say.

 Earl Horlyk